ArefMozafari/my_flutter_face_detector/README.md

 # my_flutter_face_detector

-Flutter Face Detector
+Flutter Face Detector using firebase ml kit

 ## Getting Started

-This project is a starting point for a Flutter application.
+Just pull the repo and use Android Studio or VSCode to run.

 A few resources to get you started if this is your first Flutter project: